 The long-term impact of sweeping legislation to fund transportation that was enacted earlier this year is starting to become more evident.

-In 2014, the latest version of the metro Atlanta region's future spending plan for road, bridge and transit system improvements called for $59 billion in spending through the year 2040.
+The 2014 version of the metro Atlanta region's future spending plan for road, bridge and transit system improvements called for about $79 billion in spending through the year 2040.
 But the outlook is far rosier today, thanks to the infusion of close to a billion more dollars per year from HB 170, the bill that raised the gas tax and imposed new fees on hotel motel stays, as well as electric vehicles and heavy trucks.

 - Construction of managed toll lanes (114 miles): $6.9 billion